Hunter-Open-Source-Club/CSCI-127-Site/README.md

 * Visit `localhost:4000` to see the site on your local server.
 Kill the server using `CTRL+C` in the appropriate terminal.

 # Additional Documentation

  - [Setting up a Jekyll site with GitHub Pages](https://jekyllrb.com/docs/github-pages/)
-- [Configuring GitHub Metadata](https://github.com/jekyll/github-metadata/blob/master/docs/configuration.md#configuration) to work properly when developing locally and avoid `No GitHub API authentication could be found.
-Some fields may be missing or have incorrect data.` warnings.